cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 **Questions to Consider:**
 1. *Do you plan to pursue a graduate degree in psychology?*
-2. *If yes, would you aim for a master’s or doctoral degree?
+2. *If yes, would you aim for a master's or doctoral degree?
 Reasons:*
     - Master's Degree: Which career(s) from Table 11.1 appeal to you?
 Why?
-    - Doctoral Degree: Which type — PhD, PsyD, or EdD — would you prefer?
+    - Doctoral Degree: Which type -- PhD, PsyD, or EdD -- would you prefer?
 Why?
 3. *Which psychology subfields interest you?
 Reasons:*

 **Doctoral Degree Options:**